Yellowhammer Identification Guide

 What do yellowhammers look like?

-The underparts are yellow with dark streaks on the breast and rear flanks.
-There is a rusty-olive breast band and rust on the sides of the breast and upper flanks.
+In fresh plumage, the adult male yellowhammer has warm brown upperparts with black streaks, a rust-coloured rump, and uppertail coverts with fewer streaks.
+The upperwing has yellow-edged primaries, while the tail has some white on the outer feathers.
+The underparts are yellow with dark streaks on the breast and rear flanks, and a rusty-olive breast band and rust tones on the sides of the breast and upper flanks.

-The head is yellow with dark stripes bordering the crown, the cheeks are brown with darker edges on the ear coverts and malar area, and the chin and throat are pale yellow.
+The head is bright yellow with dark stripes bordering the crown.
+The cheeks are brown with darker edges on the ear coverts and malar area, while the chin and throat are pale yellow.
 The bill is blue-grey, the eyes are dark brown, and the legs and feet are brown.

-In worn plumage, the upperparts are brighter, and the breast has more rust on it.
-The head is yellower with the dark pattern restricted to narrow back streaks above the supercilium.
-A dark green eye stripe curves down from the rear of the ear coverts to the lower rear corner of the cheeks.
+In worn plumage, the upperparts are brighter, and the breast takes on more rust tones.
+The head appears yellower, with the dark markings reduced to narrow streaks above the supercilium.
+A dark green eye stripe curves from behind the ear coverts down to the lower rear corner of the cheeks.

-Juvenile yellowhammers are similar to adult females but duller and with more streaks on the underparts, and broader dark streaks on the mantle and scapulars.
-On the head there is an indistinct supercilium.
+Juveniles resemble adult females but are duller, with heavier streaking on the underparts and broader dark streaks across the mantle and scapulars.
+The head has a faint and indistinct supercilium.

 Seen a bird and not sure what it is?